jpsteil/grid_tutorial/docs/advanced_columns.md

 #### orderby
 The py4web grid does its sorting in the SQL statement passed to the database.
 Since the idea of custom columns is to show data in a way that doesn't come directly from the database, the grid doesn't know what logic to use when the user clicks on the column heading to sort.

-The `orderby` parameter is a string or list of database fields that will be passed to the SQL statement when the user clicks on the column heading to sort.
+The `orderby` parameter is a database field that will be passed to the SQL statement `ORDER BY` clause when the user clicks on the column heading to sort.

 #### td_class_style
 The `td_class_style` parameter is used to provide style to your column.
 If you recall from the [GridClassStyle](gridclassstyle.md) section, you can have custom styling done on your column.
 The `td_class_style` accepts a string to be used as the key to the `grid_class_style` of your grid to retrieve the Classes and or Styles to apply to this column.
 We will see examples of this later.